mcxross/kaptos/README.md

 To run the SDK tests, simply run from the root of this repository:

 > [!NOTE]
-> for a better experience, make sure there is an aptos local node process up and running (can check if there is a
+> For a better experience, make sure there is an aptos local node process up and running (can check if there is a
 > process running on port 8080).

 ```shell